theletterk/intro-to-icu/README.md

 # Monitoring and Life Support Equipment

 This deck was used in the presentation on monitoring equipment for critically ill patients, with the target audience being therapists in the acute care or in-hospital setting.
 Focus of the presentation for Part I of the series is invasive monitoring equipment, specifically: Art Lines, Central Venous Lines, Pulmonary Artery Catheters, Chest Tubes.
+Part II on life support equipment limited primarily to: Oxygen Delivery Devices, Ventricular Assist Devices, Intra-aortic Balloon Pump, and Ventilator Basics.

 ## The Author Thanks

   Karen Bardoni, RN - for the patience during countless consults in the ICU and all the fun tools she brought for show & tell, as well her vast knowledge and contributions to this project.

-  Eric Blake, RT - coolest RT I know.
+  Eric Blake, RT - coolest Respiratory Therapist.
+Ever.

   St. Mary's Medical Center Therapy Staff - for attending, providing feedback, and not falling asleep during the presentation.
 Hope you find the information useful in your practice.